Support Home Experiment Builder Experiment Tree Nodes

 Title

-You can display a title to participants once they reach this node and wait for the Gate to open.
+Enter the title you want to display at the top of the dialog box participants will see when they reach this node and wait for the Gate to open.

 Message

-You can display a message to participants once they reach this node and wait for the Gate to open.
+Enter the message you want to display in the dialog box participants will see when they reach this node and wait for the Gate to open.